How Victoza® works

 - When your liver makes too much sugar, your blood sugar can get too high.

-- When your blood sugar is elevated, your pancreas needs to make additional insulin to restore your levels to normal range.
+- When your blood sugar is too high, your pancreas needs to make additional insulin to help regulate your blood sugar levels.

 - Victoza® slows food leaving your stomach.
 GLP-1 is normally released from your small intestine when you eat.
 This slows down the process of food leaving your stomach, which helps control your blood sugar after meals.